RUCOGS/rucogs-infrastructure-docs/docs/website/events.md

         - `endDateTime` - Time interval of the closing ceremony during the endDate
         - `merchLink` - Link to the merch store
         - `signupLink` - Link to the game jam signup form
-        - `itchioLink` - Link to the game jam itchio page
+        - `itchioLink` - Link to the game jam Itch.io page
         - `startDateEventPage` - GetInvolved event page for the kickoff event
         - `endDateEventPage` - GetInvolved event page for the closing ceremony
         - `eventActive` - Whether the event is in progress or not.
             - If `false`, a timer will be shown that counts down to the kickoff date and time.
-            - If  `true`, then the itchioLink will be displayed, and the signup form will be renamed to "Late Signup Form".
+            - If  `true`, then the `itchioLink` will be displayed, and the signup form will be renamed to "Late Signup Form".

 3. Tweak the `scarlet-game-jam-page.component.html` to your needs